Some links in this post may be affiliate links

 Gerbera Daisy (Gerbera jamesonii) common growing problems include yellow leaves, wilting and dying, leaf spots, mold, rotting, pests and diseases among others.

-Gerbera Daisy (Gerbera jamesonii) also called Barbeton Daisy or Transvaal Daisy is a popular flowering plant with striking flowers that are a pleasant sight to behold.
+Gerbera Daisy also called Barbeton Daisy or Transvaal Daisy is among the popular flowering plants on account of its striking flowers that are a pleasant sight to behold in any space.

 The flower colors come in soft pink, white, pale yellow, pink, orange, red and purple.
 They may be single flowers, semi-double flowers, double flowers, or spider flowers.